JujuAdams/ThoughtsOnGameMaker/README.md

 I'll only accept pull requests that fulfill the following requirements:

-- **Consulted** — Check whether the PR is acceptable in principle before spending your time making one.
+- **Consulted** — Check whether the PR is, in principle, acceptable with the repo maintainer before spending your time making one.
 - **Small** — The PR should continue as few changes as possible.
 If it's a big change, it's harder to review.
 - **Specific** — The PR should address only the specific feature or bug and not contain multiple fixes for multiple things at the same time.
 - **Solution-oriented** — The PR should cover a known issue.
 PRs that "tidy up" a project are unhelpful.